18 Best Knowledge Management Software [+ Free Options]

 Pricing: Free

-best knowledge management systems: scribe
+knowledge management software: scribe

-Scribe is a knowledge management and sharing platform that allows teams to quickly create and share their documentation.
-With the Chrome extension or desktop application, Scribe captures your screen while you complete a process, then turns your work into a step-by-step guide.
-Those Scribes can be shared with a link or embedded within an existing knowledge base.
-Teams can also access shared Scribes in folders, or multiple Scribes can be combined with other content into larger Pages.
+Scribe captures your screen while you complete a process, then turns your work into a step-by-step guide.
+You can share those Scribes with a link or embed them within an existing knowledge base.
+You can also access shared Scribes in folders, or multiple Scribes can be combined with other content into larger Pages.

-Scribe
+app for Scribe

-Key Features:
+Key Features

-• Free Chrome extension with unlimited document creation and users
+• Free Chrome extension with unlimited document creation and users.

-• Automatic screenshots, screen capturing, and written instructions
+• Automatic screenshots, screen capturing, and written instructions.

-• Suggested Scribes that recommend the most popular guides for different software and tools
+• Suggested Scribes that recommend the most popular guides for different software and tools.

 9. ProProfs Knowledge Base